Amyotrophic Lateral Sclerosis (ALS)

 Amyotrophic lateral sclerosis (ALS) affects nerve cells in the brain and spinal cord.
 When the nerve cells die, the brain loses its ability to simulate and control muscle movement.
 Commonly known as Lou Gehrig's disease, ALS affects more than 5,000 new patients in the U.S. every year.

-Our expert neurologists are dedicated to managing symptoms and controlling disease progression for patients fighting ALS in Kansas City and the surrounding area.
+The neurologists at The University of Kansas Health System are dedicated to managing symptoms and controlling disease progression for people fighting ALS in Kansas City and the surrounding area.
 Promoting a commitment to evidence-based, interdisciplinary care and services with an emphasis on hope and quality of life, our program has earned recognition from the ALS Association as a Certified Treatment Center of Excellence – the only one of its kind in Kansas.

 ALS is progressive.
-It begins with a few barely perceptible symptoms and ends when patients lose the ability to breathe.
-The disease typically strikes people between ages 40-70 and does not discriminate by gender or race.
-Life expectancy varies from person to person, but typically ranges from 2-5 years following diagnosis.
+The disease begins with a few barely perceptible symptoms and ends when those affected lose the ability to breathe.
+The disease is typically diagnosed in people between ages 40 to 60 and does not discriminate by gender or race.
+Life expectancy varies from person to person, but typically ranges from 2 to 5 years following diagnosis.

 Common symptoms of ALS include:

 - Muscle weakness in the hands, arms or legs

 - Weakness in the muscles that control speaking, swallowing and breathing

 - Muscle twitching and cramping, particularly in the hands and feet

 - Thick speech and difficulty with voice projection

 - Shortness of breath and difficulty with breathing and swallowing